doilyuser/developer-portfolio/README.md

    - Choose which sections to display by modifying the `customNavigationItems` array (or set it to `null` to use the default navigation items)

 3. **Logo**:
-   - Replace `public/svg/logo.svg` with your own logo
+   - Replace `public/svg/logo.svg` with your logo
    - Update the `orientation` value in `src/data/navigation.data.ts` to match your logo's shape

 4. **Images**: